jumpinjackie/forge-e33-mod/design/RED.md

 Flying
 Spawns pots — When this creature enters, create two colorless 1/1 Nevron Pot creature tokens with "This creature attacks each combat if able".
 Buffs its allies — Nevrons you control have haste.
+When this creature dies, target opponent creates a Lumina token.

 2/2
 ```